ga4gh/build/README.md

 $ repo init -u https://github.com/hjellinek/ga4gh-build.git
 ```

-Finally, synchronize your directories with the server:
+Then synchronize your directories with the server:

 ```bash
 $ repo sync